xanderhendriks/rpi-embedded-target-action-runner/README.md

 To execute the test on the target connected to the RPi, first an SD Card needs to be created with an OS for the RPi.
 After which the RPi can be linked to the repository as an action runner.

 #### Preparing the SD Card
 The SD Card for this project was created using the Windows version of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 On the first page of the tool select which RPi version to create an image for, Which image to use and which SD Card to write it to.
-Here we are using an RPi3 and the Raspberry OS Lite (Legacy, 64-bit):
+Here we are using an RPi3 and the Raspberry OS Lite (64-bit):

 ![Raspberry Pi Imager 1](images/rpi_imager_1.png)

-Here is a clearer image of the image selection, as it is important to select the Bullseye legacy image.
-In the latest image the openocd tool can't be configured to the working, 0.11.0~rc2-1, version.

 ![Raspberry Pi Imager 1a](images/rpi_imager_1a.png)